Illinois Mortgage Calculator

 • FHA loans front-end DTI is at 46.9% and back-end DTI is capped at 56.9% for borrowers with at least a 580 FICO score.

-• USDA loans cap is at 29% front-end and 41% back-end.
+• The USDA loan cap is at 29% front-end and 41% back-end.

 VA Debt-To-Income Ratio Guidelines

 VA loans do not have a maximum DTI cap on VA loans.
-As long as the borrower has strong residual income, he or she should be able to get an approve/eligible per AUS.
+As long as the borrower has strong residual income, he or she should be able to get an approval/eligible per AUS.
 Gustan Cho Associates has no lender overlays on VA loans.
 We have closed countless VA loans with credit scores down to 500 FICO and debt-to-income ratio surpassing the 60% DTI level.

 Manual Underwriting DTI Guidelines